 For instance, they might say ‘Oh dear, there’s glitter everywhere, what a mess!’ rather than saying ‘Oh dear Sam, you’re so messy!’

 For parents, this is an important tip to take note of, as it’s easy to fall into the trap of telling our children ‘You are always losing your hat’, for instance.

 Following on from the point above, educators try to teach children to understand what needs to happen next.
 For instance, in the above example, they might ask ‘What do we need to do to clear this up?’ rather than just taking over and clearing up the mess.

-At first it might take a while for your child to get the hang of this way of learning, but after a while they’ll enjoy knowing what they need to do.
-Giving lots of positive feedback is a surefire way to encourage that good behaviour.
+At first, it might take a while for your child to get the hang of this way of learning, but after a while, they’ll enjoy knowing what they need to do.
+Giving lots of positive feedback is a surefire way to encourage good behaviour.